 Whenever such a request comes in, tell the person you’ll see what you can do.
 That is if you don’t want to start accusing them of scamming you straight away or want to give them the benefit of the doubt.
 Then, talk to your family, financial advisor, lawyer, or friends.
 Mull over the situation a little, and see if it still sounds as realistic and convincing as it did at first.
 Chances are, it won’t.
 Once you’re sure that you are being trapped by a romance scammer, you can file a complaint with the FTC.

-No, one of the romance scammer tactics is to avoid video calls at all costs.
+No, if someone is out to scam you, they will steer clear of video calls at all costs.
 They may do so because they may be hiding behind a fake identity.
 If you get to see the real person you’re interacting with, their entire con falls flat.
 Besides, video calls offer you a sneak peek into their life.
 What if they said they’re in the military and stationed in Afghanistan but are operating from a dingy basement in your city itself?
 A single call can unravel it all.

 If you’re talking to a scammer, first and foremost, they will seem too eager to take the relationship with you forward.
 A scammer will be almost aggressive in their expressions of love and do everything in their power to make you feel the same way too.
 Once you take the bait, they’d swoop in with demands for money.
 In short, a prospective partner, who seems too good to be true, is available virtually but always comes up with excuses to not meet you, is a likely scammer.
 Rest assured, they will ask you to bail them out from a dire financial mess at some point.